officiallyslim/kor/src/facts/island_fact/facts_list.md

 27. Since the [January 15, 2022](https://robloxislands.fandom.com/wiki/January_15,_2022) update, red berry, blueberry, and blackberry totems have been discontinued and are no longer purchasable from Arius in the Hub.
 28. On [April 1, 2022](https://robloxislands.fandom.com/wiki/April_1,_2022), little icons were added to totems to differentiate between different totems.
 29. [Red berry](https://robloxislands.fandom.com/wiki/Red_Berries), [blueberry](https://robloxislands.fandom.com/wiki/Blueberries), and [blackberry](https://robloxislands.fandom.com/wiki/Blackberries) totems can no longer be traded
+30. Noxious Stingers is the first and only spear [weapon](https://robloxislands.fandom.com/wiki/Weapon) in Islands.
+31. Noxious Stingers is the third-strongest weapon in the game, with the second being the [serpent's bane](https://robloxislands.fandom.com/wiki/Serpent%27s_Bane) and the strongest being [the reaper's scythe](https://robloxislands.fandom.com/wiki/The_Reaper%27s_Scythe).
+32. When lagging, noxious stingers can make hostile mobs "fly".This is because the poison damage is being registered as having knockback.
+34. The [Skorp Stinger](https://robloxislands.fandom.comhttps://robloxbedwars.fandom.com/wiki/Skorp_Stinger) from [BedWars](https://robloxislands.fandom.comhttps://robloxbedwars.fandom.com/wiki/Skorp_Stinger) is based off this weapon.